CBP Officer

 Hey just curious if CBPO’s can purchase their own rifles?
 Even if they live in anti-2A states??

-Asked by Rookie almost 6 years ago
+Asked by Rookie about 6 years ago

 If the state allows for law enforcement exemption to rifle restrictions, then yes you may qualify.